What

 Shoes for Planet Earth provides sports shoes to those in need in Australia and overseas countries.

-Boots for All used to distribute quality, new and near-new sporting equipment to vulnerable Australians to enable sport participation.
-Not sure if they are still operating.
+Boots for All/Sport for All distributes quality, new and near-new sporting equipment to vulnerable Australians to enable sport participation.

 Toiletries (unopened, eg from hotels, airlines)